DeepaNikade/Team-13-Geekathon-/README.md

 - Features
 Simple Interface: Intuitive user interface for easy input and management of invoice details.
 Customizable Templates: Pre-designed invoice templates with options to customize colors, fonts, and branding.
 Automatic Calculation: Automatic calculation of subtotal, taxes, discounts, and total amount based on input values.
 Save and Edit: Option to save and edit invoices for future reference or modifications.
 Responsive Design: Responsive layout for seamless user experience across devices and screen sizes.

+## Resume-Template Project README
+-Ansh
+>This project aims to develop a user-friendly application for creating and managing resumes efficiently.
+The Resume Maker will provide users with a simple interface to input their personal and professional information, choose from various resume templates, and generate professional-looking resumes.

+-Features
+Profile Management: Users can create and manage their profiles, including personal details, contact information, education, work experience, skills, etc.
+Template Selection: Multiple resume templates for users to choose from, catering to different industries and styles.
+Dynamic Preview: Real-time preview of the resume as users input their information or make changes.
+Export Options: Ability to export the generated resume in different formats such as PDF.
+Customization: Users can customize the layout, fonts, colors, and sections of their resumes according to their preferences.
+Responsive Design: The application will be responsive and accessible across various devices and screen sizes.